paperpatch/just_tech_news/README.md

 # Just Tech News

-News-based site with user-models database.
+[News-based site](https://polar-plateau-12344.herokuapp.com/) with user-models database.
+An tutorial learning exercise to use `Express Handlebars` and `Express-Session`.

-This repository is both a command-line application to manage a company's employee database using Node.js, Inquirer, and MySQL..
-Uses Content Management Systems (CMS) to view and interact with information stored in databases.

 ## Table of Contents